Mzamir/EurekaAndOpenFeign/README.md

 4. Run the application and navigate to `http://localhost:8761` to see the Eureka dashboard.

-For a deeper dive into **setting up Eureka Server and understanding its benefits**, stay tuned for our dedicated article on this topic!
+For a deeper dive into **setting up Eureka cluster and understanding its benefits**, stay tuned for our dedicated article on this topic!

 ---